Sydney-Informatics-Hub/geopython/01b-dataframes.md

 </div>

 Python can deal with basically any type of data you throw at it.
-The community have provided many packages that make things easy, today we will look at the "pyshp" (for dealing with shapefiles) and "pandas" (great for tables and time series) packages.
+The community have provided many packages that make things easy, today we will look at "pyshp" (for dealing with shapefiles), "pandas" (great for tables and time series), "lasio" (for las format well log data) and "obspy" (a highly featured seismic data processing suite) packages.

 Data for this exercised was downloaded from http://www.bom.gov.au/water/groundwater/explorer/map.shtml